conda-forge/conda-forge.github.io/docs/glossary.md

 ## Conda channel

-**C**onda **C**hannel.
 Conda channels are the locations where packages are stored.
 They serve as the base for hosting and managing packages. `conda-forge` is one example of a conda channel.
 [Learn More](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/channels.html).

 <a id="term-Conda-package"></a>

 ## Conda package

-**C**onda **P**ackage.
 A conda package is a `.tar.bz2` or `.conda` archive that contains libraries, executable programs, data files and other components, as well as metadata under the `info/` directory.
 Its contents are unpacked in the installation prefix.
 [Learn More](https://en.wikipedia.org/wiki/Conda_(package_manager)).

 <a id="term-CRAN"></a>